cmd-ctr/.github/profile/README.md

 - 📐 **Rule Master**
   ✍️ Maintains the game's rule set, primarily using LaTeX to produce PDFs.

-- 🖼️ **Artwork Designer**
-  🎨 Creates or legally acquires artwork for the game's cards.

 ### 🛠️ Miscellaneous

 - ⚡ **Gapper / Scrum Master** – *Desired*